Welcome to the website of Dr. Neil F. Comins

 About my books:

-Over half a million copies of his books have been sold world wide.
+Over half a million copies of my books have been sold world wide.

-The Hazards of Space Travel: A Tourist's Guide and The Traveler's Guide to Space are written to give everyone, potential space traveler or not, an awareness of the dangers that people face in space.
+The Hazards of Space Travel: A Tourist's Guide and The Traveler's Guide to Space are written to give everyone, potential space traveler or not, an awareness of the challenges and other experiences that people have in space.
 I hope that they will help make people "informed consumers."

-I write and revise a best-selling textbook on astronomy, Discovering the Universe" This book has been used by students at over five hundred universities, colleges, and high schools around the world.
+I write and revise best-selling textbooks on astronomy, Discovering the Universe and Discovering the Essential Universe.
+These books have been used by students at over five hundred universities, colleges, and high schools around the world.